peterhinch/micropython-samples/uasyncio_iostream/README.md

 Included as examples of user-contributed primitives - see final section.

  1. `Message`: Awaitable `Event` subclass with a data payload.
- 2. `Barrier`: Multiple tasks wait until all reach a Barrier instance.
-Or some tasks wait until others have triggered the Barrier instance.
+ 2. `Barrier`: Multiple tasks wait until all are either waiting on a Barrier instance or have triggered the instance without waiting.
+Similar to  `gather` without the controlling coro: a barrier is shared between peers and may be used in loops.

 # Test scripts